 Honestly it depends on what you want to do with your career.
 Jump over your 2 year and start looking at what 4 year you would go to if FIT is absolutely not an option.
 Visit some of these schools and set up a course of action and go over transfer options.
 Many non-fashion universities still have great fashion programs and some allow you to pick between a design course of study and a merchandising course of study.
 If you want to do a design course of study I don’t think I would suggest going to a 2 year but if you want to do a merchandising track or you want to go into something like journalism or photography a 2 year would possibly work out great.

 My retail program is basically a specific business program.
 I have an associates in business.
 When I entered my current school I started as a PR major and nothing crossed over.
-I found out about our retail program and switched over and found out that most of my classes from my associates would count for my retail.posted about 3 years ago
+I found out about our retail program and switched over and found out that most of my classes from my associates would count for my retail.posted over 3 years ago

 Oh and as far as needing academic classes for a fashion career, yes and no.